Federer–Nadal rivalry

 Their first match was at the 2004 Miami Open, which Nadal won in straight sets.
 Their last match was in the semifinals of the 2019 Wimbledon Championships, which Federer won in four sets.

 History

 2004: Miami

 Federer and Nadal played their first match in March 2004 at the third round of the Miami Masters.
 Nadal, only 17 years old and ranked No. 34, surprised many by beating the then No. 1 in straight sets.

 2005: Miami, French Open

 In 2005, Federer and Nadal played each other twice and each won one.

-Their second meeting was one year later, again in Miami, but this time in the best-of-five-sets final.
+Their second meeting was again in Miami, but this time in the best-of-five-sets final.
 Federer recovered from a two-set deficit and a break down in the third set to win in five sets.

 They played again two months later in the semifinals of the French Open, which was their first match on clay.
 Nadal defeated Federer in four sets en route to his first major title.
 By the end of 2005, Nadal led their head-to-head record at 2–1.